changtaoshuai/Marketing_Analytics/README.md

 ### Exploratory data analysis

-To get a better understanding of how Fogo de Chao has performed, one important way is to look at the number of reviews by each year.
+To get a better understanding of how Fogo de Chao has performed, I looked at the number of reviews by each year.

 ![](/images/year.png)

 Generally speaking, a higher number of reviews means a higher number of customers or service activities.
-It seems to do pretty well during 2016 to 2019, but not 2020 (very likely due to COVID).
+The restaurant seemed to do pretty well during 2016 to 2019, but not 2020 (very likely due to COVID).

-Next, I look at the number of reviews by month.
+Next, I looked at the number of reviews by month.

 ![](/images/month.png)

-From this graph, people are more likely to leave reviews in August, implying a higher amount of customers.
+From this graph, we saw people are more likely to leave reviews in August, which is likey to imply a higher number of customers.

-Next, is there any difference among different years?
+Besides, what if we looked at months in different years?

 ![](/images/year_month.png)

 Between 2016 and 2020, there is a slight trend that the number of reviews starts low at January, hitting maximum at August, decreasing afterwards and increasing again in December.
 This may also be an implication of customer visit patterns for Fogo de Chao.

-In addition, when do people like to visit within a month?
+In addition, when did people like to visit within a month?

 ![](/images/day.png)

-It shows that people usually eat out more during the mid of the month.
+This graph showed that people usually eat out more during the mid of the month.

-Lastly, I split reviews into two parts: negative reviews(ratings <= 3) and positive reviews(ratings >= 4) and create a word cloud.
+Lastly, I split reviews into two parts: negative reviews(ratings <= 3) and positive reviews(ratings >= 4) and created a word cloud.

 ```python
 ## Word Cloud